Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Introduction

-In this paper, we show a detailed analysis (\sref{sec:analyze-logs}) about above observations in \fref{fig:teaser} (a) and \fref{fig:teaser} (c), based on which we further identify two primary sources of LOPs: {\it low-opacity Gaussians} (LOGs) and the {\it low-opacity tails} (LOTs) of Gaussians (\fref{fig:teaser} (b)).
-To handle LOGs and LOTs, we introduce a global full-precision integrate-and-fire (FIF) spiking neuron on the opacities of Gaussians and a local FIF spiking neuron considering the Gaussian representation itself, respectively.
+In this paper, we conduct a detailed analysis of the above observations in \Sref{sec:analyze-logs}, based on which we further identify two primary sources of LOPs: {\it \textbf{L}ow-\textbf{O}pacity \textbf{G}aussians} (\textbf{LOG}s) and the {\it \textbf{L}ow-\textbf{O}pacity \textbf{T}ails} (\textbf{LOT}s) of Gaussians (intuitive interpretation shown in \fref{fig:lops1}).
+To handle LOGs and LOTs, we implement a global full-precision integrate-and-fire (FIF) spiking neuron on the opacities of Gaussians and a local FIF spiking neuron considering the Gaussian representation itself, respectively.
 The former uses a learnable threshold to raise the lower bound of the opacity value of the scene, which effectively reduces the number of LOGs; the latter introduces the discontinuity in the Gaussian representation function, which reduces the contribution of LOTs in 3DGS integration.
 By suppressing the integration of LOPs for view rendering, we can adaptively regulate LOPs, facilitating robust convergence towards the optimal scenario for various scenes.
-Although Spiking GS excels in surface reconstruction, it may overly remove Gaussians in occluded or sparsely observed regions, which slightly harms the reconstruction accuracy.
+Although Spiking GS excels in surface reconstruction, it may overly remove Gaussians in occluded regions, which slightly harms the reconstruction accuracy.
 To avoid this, we introduce the scale-based clone to compensate for the missing Gaussians in these regions.
-Moreover, we implement several regularization losses to further enhance method's performance.
+Moreover, we implement several regularization losses to further enhance the method's performance.
 Extensive experiments show that Spiking GS achieves comparable or superior 3D reconstruction performance on mainstream datasets with much fewer Gaussians and significantly outperforms other methods in semi-transparent scenarios.
-Note that Spiking GS does not rely on any priors from pre-trained geometry (depth or normal) estimation models.
-A glimpse of Spiking GS's performance is shown in~\fref{fig:teaser} (d).
+A glimpse of Spiking GS's performance is shown in~\fref{fig:teaser}.
 In summary, we make the following contributions: \begin{itemize} \item We analyze the formation of LOPs, which consisting of LOGs and LOTs, are prevalent in the generated results of previous methods.
-We further show that the integration of excessive LOPs bring the bias of surface reconstruction and the high-cost of the optimiztion. \item We introduce a global FIF spiking neuron on the opacity of Gaussians and a local FIF spiking neuron on each Gaussian representation function, which reduces the number of LOPs and suppresses the integration of LOPs for view rendering. \item We propose optimized training strategies, including the scale-based clone and several regularization losses to improve reconstruction accuracy.
-Without priors from pre-trained geometry estimation models, the proposed Spiking GS achieves higher reconstruction accuracy with fewer Gaussians for low storage occupation and high optimization efficiency. \end{itemize}
+We further show that the integration of excessive LOPs bring the bias of surface reconstruction and the high-cost of the optimiztion. \item We implement a global FIF spiking neuron on the opacity of Gaussians and a local FIF spiking neuron on each Gaussian representation function, which reduces LOPs. \item We propose a scale-based clone method and several regularization losses to improve reconstruction accuracy.
+The proposed Spiking GS achieves higher reconstruction accuracy with fewer Gaussians for low storage occupation and high optimization efficiency. \end{itemize}